silexlabs/unifile/README.md

 Unifile use an API similar to the native `fs` module but with Bluebird Promises instead of callbacks.

-You can find the all API documentation on the [project page](https://silexlabs.github.io/unifile/).
+You can find the whole API documentation on the [project page](https://silexlabs.github.io/unifile/).

 ## With Express